-While teaching this chapter, tell the students that Tux Paint is a free drawing program designed for young children and it provides a blank canvas and a variety of drawing tools.
+While teaching this chapter, tell the students that Tux Paint is a free drawing program designed for young children and it provides a blank canvas and a variety of drawing tools for drawing shapes like circle, square, stars, etc.

 Tell the students about the Steps to start Tux Paint.